Antix-Development/dgeneration-x/README.md

 ## Caveats

+DGeneration-X needs to be run on a real web server, it won;t work just running it from it's folder.
+This means you will have to host it online, or locally using something like [WampServer](https://www.wampserver.com/).

 I just discovered that 'window.showSaveFilePicker is not a function' in FireFox!
 For now DGeneration-X only works with Chrome, Edge, and Opera browsers.
 What a downer :(

 There will certainly exist more robust, comprehensive, and efficient methods to generate such documentation, but at the time I was really having fun dissecting and parsing text files, so I just kind of made it.